Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

-where $\Diamond$ at row-$i$ and column-$j$ means that the genie does not need to provide an additional communication capability from source $S_i$ to node $j$, thus $R_{i,j}$ is not defined.
-The new network consisting of the additional genie communication network on top of the original source communication network is given in Fig. \ref{fig:genienew}.
+where $\Diamond$ at row-$i$ and column-$j$ means that the genie does not provide any additional communication capability from source $S_i$ to node $j$, thus $R_{i,j}$ is not defined.
+The new network consisting of the additional genie-provided links on top of the original source communication network is given in Fig. \ref{fig:genienew}.

 The following theorem is our first result on general network multicast.